About our natural, unheated, and pure local Japanese honey

 -

-8. We do not undergo heat treatment.
+8. No heat treatment.

 -

-9. Completely additive-free and pure.
+9. Japanese, completely additive-free and pure.

 -